DataDog/documentation/content/en/security_platform/notifications/_index.md

 | [Slack][6]     | `@slack`     | [Examples][7]  |
 | [Webhooks][8]  | `@webhook`   | [Examples][9] |

-**Note**: Handles that include parentheses (`(`, `)`) are not supported.
+Handles that include parentheses (`(`, `)`) are not supported.
 When a handle with parentheses is used, the handle is not parsed and no alert is created.

 ## Detection Rule notifications

-When you [create or modify a new Detection Rule][10], you can use the Set Rule Case or Say What’s Happening section to define the notifications that are sent.
+When you [create or modify a new detection rule][10], you can use the **Set Rule Case** or **Say What’s Happening** section to define the notifications that are sent.

 ### Set rule case

-In the Set Rule Case section, add rule cases to determine when a Detection Rule triggers a security signal and the severity of the signal.
-Use the Notify dropdown to send signal notifications generated from that case to the selected recipient(s).
+In the **Set Rule Case** section, add rule cases to determine when a detection rule triggers a security signal and the severity of the signal.
+Use the **Notify** dropdown to send signal notifications generated from that case to the selected recipient(s).

 ### Say what's happening

-Use the Say What's Happening section to determine the content that is sent when a signal is generated.
+Use the **Say What's Happening** section to determine the content that is sent when a signal is generated.

 #### Rule name

 Add a rule name for your detection rule.
-The rule name appears in the Detection Rules list view, as well as the title of the signal.
+The rule name appears in the **Detection Rules** list view, as well as the title of the signal.

 #### Message

-Use standard Markdown and [Notification Variables][1] to provide specific details about the signal by referencing its tags and event attributes.
+Use standard Markdown and [notification variables][1] to provide specific details about the signal by referencing its tags and event attributes.

 #### Tags

-Use the Tag Resulting Signals dropdown to tag your signals with different tags.
+Use the **Tag Resulting Signals** dropdown to tag your signals with different tags.
 For example, `attack:sql-injection-attempt`.

 ## Notification rules

-Notification Rules allow you to set general alerting preferences so that you don’t have to set up notification preferences for individual Detection Rules.
-For example, you can set up a Notification Rule to send you a notification if any `CRITICAL` or `HIGH` severity signal is triggered.
+Notification rules allow you to set general alerting preferences so that you don’t have to set up notification preferences for individual detection rules.
+For example, you can set up a notification rule to send a notification if any `CRITICAL` or `HIGH` severity signal is triggered.
 See [Notification Rules][11] for more information on setup and configuration.

 ## Further reading